 Diversity and utility is the key to this high-end knife set.
 The number of knives may be limited, but they can take care of any kitchen workload.
 The combination of chefs, boning, bread, paring, and utility knives goes perfectly with the need for any personal or professional kitchen.
 If you need more-the a bonus serrated knife is there for you.

 The forged blades of each knife offer a razor-sharp edge for any cutting or slicing.
 Full tang construction within the Santoprene handle ensures a balanced and firm grip.
 A partial bolster is sufficient to provide both safety and freedom to work.
 The bolster gives you the option to use the full potential of the blade.
+It is one of the best knife set under 200.

 This is one of the best Henckels knife blocks sets your kitchen can have.
 It comes with 6-knives, and all of them are essential to run any kitchen smoothly.
 Stamped German blades with ergonomic polymer handles make each knife a masterpiece for every prep work.